 In many cases where iron is found, manganese is also present.
 While low levels of manganese are safe for human health, elevated manganese levels are toxic and a health risk for human consumption.

-- Manganese is an element Mn sometimes found in groundwater, usually in combination with iron.
+- Manganese (Mn) is sometimes found in groundwater usually in combination with iron.

-- The drinking water standard established by the Environmental Protection Agency (EPA) for iron is 0.3 milligrams per liter (mg/l), and the standard for manganese is 0.05 mg/l.
+- Drinking water standards set by the EPA for iron is 0.3 mg/l and for manganese is 0.5 mg/l.

-- Manganese that has dissolved in well water wells gives the water a black tint.
+- Manganese that’s dissolved in well water gives the water a black tint.

-- Iron is a very common and one that can find its way into your water supply.
-Although low levels of iron are not harmful, excessive amounts can cause stomach and digestive problems, as well as nausea and vomiting.
+- Low levels of iron are not harmful, but excessive amounts can cause stomach and digestive problems.

-- Iron can cause issues to your skin as well.
-Because iron doesn’t blend well with soap, it is difficult to wash off of your skin after showering, leaving soap residue on your body that can cause itching and irritation.
-If iron is creating frequent skin irritation, this can lead to damaged cells and signs of early aging, such as wrinkles.
+- Iron doesn’t blend well with soap which can make it difficult to wash off soap residue causing skin irritation.
+This can lead to damaged cells with early signs of aging, such as wrinkles.

-- Iron is known for its characteristic orange and brown stains, which is caused when the ferrous iron is exposed to oxygen.
-These tell-tale brown stains can be seen in toilets, bathtubs and showers, sinks, and appliances that use water.
-They are caused by even very low levels of iron and are unsightly and can be extremely hard to remove.
+- Iron is known for the orange and brown stains which are caused when ferrous iron is exposed to oxygen.
+These unsightly stains can be seen in toilets, bathtubs, showers, sinks, dishwashers, and washing machines.

 - Manganese leaves a brownish-black stain on laundry, plumbing and fixtures.

-- Iron can also cause corrosion to plumbing and fixtures, and leave behind deposits on the insides of your pipes.
-Not only can the repairs caused by this damage be expensive, but when these deposits break loose rusty water will enter the water stream.
+- Iron can cause corrosion to plumbing fixtures, and leave behind deposits on the inside of pipes.
+When these deposits break loose, then rust will enter the water stream.